genesiscommunitysuccess/docs/docs/02_creating-applications/01_getting-ready-to-develop/01_running-applications/02_options/01_using-wsl.md

 EXIT
 ```

-To connect, use this JDBC URL:
+You are now able to connect.
+Use this JDBC URL:

 ```
 jdbc:oracle:thin:system/genesis@localhost:1521/XE